Javadyakuza/TIP3-Docs/Deployments/External/burn.md

 ## burn TIP-3 tokens

 ::: info
-In order to be able to burn token for token wallet from a token root you must be the root owner .
+In order to utilize the `burnByRoot` you must be the root owner !
 :::

 <p class=actionInName style="margin-bottom: 0;">Token Root address</p>